c-dilks/git-tutorial/README.md

 ### Conflict Resolution

-Using either method, you may experience CONFLICTs.
+When using `git merge` or `git rebase`, you may experience CONFLICTs.
 This can happen when `git` cannot decide which changes to keep/delete between your branch and `upstream/main`.
 Conflict resolution is beyond the scope of this tutorial, and the best way to learn